josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 * The ISOC and IAD responsibilities described in RFC 4071 are assigned to a new organization, IETF Administration LLC.

-* The board of directors of the LLC will assume the oversight responsibilities of the IAOC.
+* The board of the LLC -- formerly a multi-member "manager" of the LLC on behalf of ISOC -- will assume the oversight responsibilities of the IAOC.

 # IETF Administration LLC